acorn-io/docs/docs/100-reference/03-acornfile.md

 }
 ```

-If a GID is omitted the default GID is 0.
+If the GID is omitted it's defaulting to the same value as the UID (i.e. `user: "1000"` is the same as `user: "1000:1000"`) .

 ## services (consuming)